CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/againsttheshadow.md

 {: .note-dk }
 > **Note:** A company moving from a surface site to its Under-deeps site does not need to make a roll.
+>
-> **Example:** A minion company that starts a, Carn Dum can move normally or it can move to The Iron-deep—-The Iron-deeps lists Cam Dum as an adjacent site.
+> **Example:** A minion company that starts at Carn Dum can move normally or it can move to The Iron-deep—-The Iron-deeps lists Cam Dum as an adjacent site.
 Similarly, a minion company that starts at The Iron-deeps may attempt to move to any adjacent site listed: Cam Dum (0), The Under-leas (5), or The Under-vaults (6).
 However, after committing to movement, the moving player must roll a 5 or better to successfully move to The Under-leas or a 6 or better to successfully move to The Under-vaults.

 ---